GarethOates/az-arch-master-class/IaaS/8. VM and RBAC/README.md

 6. Go to **Access control (IAM)** -> **Role assignments**.
 Search for the email id to which you assigned the role.

 7. You will see that **User** is assigned that role and has permissions available for that role.

+    For example: If you provided "Virtual Contributor Role", You will be able to manage virtual machine, but not access to them, and not the virtual network or storage account they're connected to.